peterdsharpe/AeroSandbox/README.md

 ### Dependencies

 The fastest way to ensure that all dependencies are satisfied is by simply running "pip install AeroSandbox" in your command prompt.
-However, you can also install dependencies on your own if you'd like.
-You'll need the following libraries:
+However, you can also install dependencies on your own if you'd like: see "requirements.txt" for the list.
-* numpy
-* scipy
-* matplotlib
-* numba
-* autograd
-* pyvista

-If you installed Python via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section), you likely have all of these except autograd.
-(Install this with "pip install autograd" in the command prompt.)

-OpenGL is also required for visualization, though this should already be installed on nearly every computer.
-(No promises if you try to run AeroSandbox on a Raspberry Pi or something!)

 ## Current Features
 * User-friendly, concise, high-level, object-oriented structure for airplane geometry definition and analysis.